Peak, valley and intermediate regimes in the lateral van der Waals force: Introduction

-In the present paper, considering a neutral anisotropic polarizable particle and making perturbative analytical calculations valid beyond the PFA, we study the nonretarded CP interaction between the particle and a grounded conducting corrugated surface.
-We write a description of this CP interaction combining the perturbative analytical solution for the Green function obtained by Clinton, Esrick, and Sacks \cite{Clinton-PRB-1985}, related to Poisson's equation of a point charge in the presence of a conducting nonplanar surface, with the formula obtained by Eberlein and Zietal \cite{Eberlein-PRA-2007} for the nonretarded CP interaction.
-Thus, we obtain an approximate analytical formula for the nonretarded CP interaction between a polarizable particle and a grounded conducting corrugated surface, with no demand on the smoothness of the rough surface, so that our results are valid beyond the PFA.
-In the sequence, we apply our formula to a sinusoidal conducting surface with corrugation period $\lambda$, distant $z_0$ from the particle, and predict that, under the action of the lateral nonretarded CP force, a neutral isotropic particle is always attracted to the nearest corrugation peak, in agreement with results found in the literature \cite{Bezerra-PRA-2000,Dalvit-PRL-2008}, a behavior called in the present paper as peak regime.
-On the other hand, for the case of a neutral anisotropic polarizable particle, we show that, depending on the ratio $\lambda/z_0$ and particle orientation, it can also be attracted to the direction of a corrugation valley (valley regime), or to a point between a peak and a valley (intermediate regime).
+In the present paper, combining the perturbative analytical solution for the Green function obtained by Clinton, Esrick, and Sacks \cite{Clinton-PRB-1985} (related to Poisson's equation of a point charge in the presence of an ideal conducting nonplanar surface) with the description done by Eberlein and Zietal \cite{Eberlein-PRA-2007} (for the vdW interaction between a polarizable particle and an ideal conducting surface), we propose a new analytical approach to investigate the vdW interaction between an anisotropic particle and an ideal grounded conducting corrugated surface.
+This approach requires no demand on the smoothness of the rough surface, so that our results are valid beyond the PFA.
+In the sequence, we apply our formulas to a sinusoidal surface with corrugation period $\lambda$, distant $z_0$ from the particle, and predict that, under the action of the lateral vdW force, a neutral isotropic particle is always attracted to the nearest corrugation peak, in agreement with results found in the literature \cite{Bezerra-PRA-2000,Dalvit-PRL-2008}, a behavior called in the present paper as peak regime.
+On the other hand, for the case of a neutral anisotropic polarizable particle, we show that, depending on the ratio $\lambda/z_0$ and particle orientation, it can also be attracted to a corrugation valley (valley regime), or to a point between a peak and a valley (intermediate regime).
 In all situations, taking the limit $\lambda/z_0\rightarrow\infty$, our formulas lead to results according to the PFA, for which we show that, even considering anisotropic particles, only the peak regime is predicted.
 We also show that similar regimes (valley and intermediate) also arise in the classical interaction between a neutral polarized particle and a sinusoidal surface, thus providing additional experimental possibilities to verify the existence of these new regimes.